NCAR/climate-primer-water/doc/ch3_baselines.rst

     |Influences on radar coverage - low level sampling|

     The radar beam gets higher in the atmosphere with distance from the radar.
 Even a low tilt angle like 0.5° is ~1.5 km (5,000 ft) above the ground at 100 km from the radar, and 5.2 km (17,000 ft) high at 230 km.
-Therefore, to sample the low-level precipitation, which is most likely to be representative of the precipitation reaching the ground, radars need to be close to each other.
+Therefore, to sample the low-level precipitation, which is most likely to be representative of the precipitation reaching the ground, radars need to be positioned close to each other.

     |Height above the ground of radar sample as a function of range|

-    For stratiform precipitation it is best to sample the lowest 1 km of the atmosphere, which typically occurs within 50 km of the radar.
-Beyond 50 km the radar sample may be questionable.
-This range can be limited further by terrain blocking of the radar beam.
+    For stratiform precipitation, it is best to sample the lowest 1 km of the atmosphere, which typically occurs within 50 km of the radar.
+Beyond 50 km, the radar sample may be questionable.
+This range can be further limited by terrain blocking of the radar beam.
 Sampling of stratiform precipitation is almost always poor beyond 100 km from the radar.

     |Radar coverage of precipitation with range - assuming no beam blocking|

     Convective precipitation is distributed over a much deeper layer of the atmosphere than stratiform precipitation.
-Therefore, in seasons and locations where convection is common and terrain is minimal, the radar may be able to sample precipitation well at long distance from the radar, perhaps beyond 150 km.
-Shallow convection may be undersampled by the radar at closer ranges than 150 km.
+Therefore, in seasons and locations where convection is common and terrain is minimal, the radar may be able to sample precipitation well at long distances from the radar, perhaps beyond 150 km.
+Shallow convection may be undersampled by the radar at ranges closer than 150 km.
 Range coverage is worse for snow.

     **II.
 Remote Sensing of QPE » Radar Coverage**

     Here are the NWS radar locations with the ideal 230-km range shown with yellow circles.
-The density of weather radars is generally lower in the western United States and Alaska than in other parts of the country.
+The density of weather radars is generally lower in the Western United States and Alaska than in other parts of the country.
 These maps do not account for terrain features that can greatly reduce the radar coverage.

     |Locations of WSR-88D radars with the idealized 230-km coverge areas|

-    For many locations and precipitation regimes, it’s unrealistic to expect good precipitation estimates with the ideal 230-km coverage shown here.
-A more realistic radius of 100 or 150-km would show bigger and more numerous gaps, especially in the Western United States.
-In the winter, the range of realistic coverage may shrink to less than a 100 km radius.
+    For many locations and precipitation regimes, it’s unrealistic to expect good precipitation estimates with the idealized 230-km coverage shown here.
+A more realistic radius of 100 or 150 km would show greater and more numerous gaps, especially in the Western United States.
+In the winter, the range of realistic coverage may shrink to less than a 100-km radius.

     A more realistic coverage is shown here with a map of the height above ground level (AGL) of the radar sampling.
 It is for November 10th, 2008.
 Although this map can change depending on weather conditions and radar operations, the basic pattern will be the same.

     |Height above ground level of radar coverage, 1755 UTC 10 Nov 2008 CONUS|

     The light blues show where there is good coverage of the low levels.
-The best low level coverage is obviously in areas with relatively flat terrain and good radar density.
+The best low-level coverage is obviously in areas with relatively flat terrain and good radar density.
 Recall that for stratiform precipitation, radar coverage can be significantly impacted if the radar sampling is 1 km or more above the ground, as shown in the dark blue, greens, yellows, and reds.
-Even in the central and eastern U.S., stratiform precipitation may be significantly underestimated in places.
+Even in the Central and Eastern U.S., stratiform precipitation may be significantly underestimated in places.
 In the West, radar sampling can be more than 3 km above the ground in large areas.
-This results in completely missing precipitation systems, especially stratiform.
+This results in completely missed precipitation systems, especially stratiform.
 This is also a problem in Alaska.
-As an example let’s look more closely at radar coverage in the northwestern portion of the contiguous United States.
+As an example, let’s look more closely at radar coverage in the northwestern portion of the contiguous United States.

     **II.
 Remote Sensing of QPE » Radar Climatology**